aestream/aestream/docs/install.md

 Pip is the [Python package manager](https://pip.pypa.io/en/stable/installation/) that is accessible on most computers.

 ### Event camera drivers
-AEStream can read from Inivation event cameras, *given that the drivers are installed*.
-To stream events via either [CLI](cli) or [Python](python_usage),
+AEStream can read from [Inivation](https://gitlab.com/inivation/dv/libcaer/) or [Prophesee](https://github.com/prophesee-ai/openeb/) event cameras, *given that the drivers are installed*.
+That is, the **drivers must be installed before aestream**.

-1. Follow the instructions at https://gitlab.com/inivation/dv/libcaer/ to install the Inivation drivers
+1. Follow the instructions at https://gitlab.com/inivation/dv/libcaer/ to install the Inivation drivers and/or https://github.com/prophesee-ai/openeb/ to install the Prophesee drivers
-2. Install AEStream with pip: `pip install aestream --no-binary`
+2. Install AEStream with pip: `pip install aestream --no-binary -v`
     * The `--no-binary` flag forces a recompilation, which will detect the event camera drivers, if
+    * The `-v` flag enables verbose output, which will show you if the drivers were detected
     * If you already have an installation, you need to re-install
+3. Ensure that the drivers were detected by inspecting the installation log
+    * If successful, you should see messages like `-- Inivation dependencies (libcaer) found at /usr/local/lib/cmake/libcaer`
-3. Test your installation by running the [`usb_video.py` example](https://github.com/aestream/aestream/blob/main/example/usb_video.py).
+4. Test your installation by running the [`usb_video.py` example](https://github.com/aestream/aestream/blob/main/example/usb_video.py).
 If a window with streaming events pops up, you are successful!

+Once installed, the cameras can be used in both [CLI](cli) or [Python](python_usage).
 We are working to automate the driver installation as a part of AEStream.
 Help is welcome and appreciated!

 ## Installing via Docker